-After two nights at the Ásbyrgi campground we took the F862 and 843 to the Sprengisandur (F26).
+After two nights at the Ásbyrgi campground, we took the F862 and 843 to the Sprengisandur (F26).
 Since we had been many times at Mývatn and Goðafoss we didn’t stop there this time but instead went directly to the Aldeyjarfoss to shoot it from both sides of the river at sunset.
-Afterwards we spent the night at the always very windy and cold Nýidalur campground on the Sprengisandur.
+Afterward, we spent the night at the always very windy and cold Nýidalur campground on the Sprengisandur.

-After a quick visit of the Þjófafoss and a longer stop at the Háifoss we drove directly to the Hveravellir campground on the Kjölur (35), skipping again some main attractions like the Gullfoss and Geysir this time.
+After a quick visit of the Þjófafoss and a longer stop at the Háifoss, we drove directly to the Hveravellir campground on the Kjölur (35), skipping again some main attractions like the Gullfoss and Geysir this time.

-We stayed two nights in Hveravellir and used the time to visit the beautiful Kerlingarfjöll, take a bath at the hot pool at Hveravellir and explore the surroundings of the campground.
+We stayed two nights in Hveravellir and used the time to visit the beautiful Kerlingarfjöll, take a bath at the hot pool at Hveravellir, and explore the surroundings of the campground.

 Our next destination was Landmannalaugar.
 We visited this place already in 2008.
 But last time the weather was so bad that we had to leave after a very short hike.
 Knowing the beauty of this place from several travel reports on the internet I always wanted to return.

-In order to get to the campground of Landmannalaugar you have to cross a ford.
+In order to get to the campground of Landmannalaugar, you have to cross a ford.
 It’s not one of the deepest in Iceland but depending on the water level it can sometimes be a problem for smaller rental cars.
 We had a water depth of about 60-70 cm which was no problem for our Patrol as you can see in the following video:

 Even if it looks very easy in this video please bear in mind that the Patrol has rather large tires with a diameter of 85cm.
 A Suzuki Jimny with standard tires would likely get water on its bonnet and up to the windscreen on the same ford.